freenas/freenas-docs/userguide/tasks.rst

    +---------------------------+-----------+----------------+-----------------------------------------------------------------------------------------------------------------+

-The replication task runs after a new periodic snapshot is created.
-The periodic snapshot and any new manual snapshots of the same dataset are replicated onto the destination computer.

 When multiple replications have been created, replication tasks run serially, one after another.
 Completion time depends on the number and